ngxs/store/docs/advanced/action-handlers.md

 }
 ```

-Remember you need to make sure and inject the `RouteHandler` somewhere in your application for DI to hook things up.
+Remember you need to make sure to inject the `RouteHandler` somewhere in your application for DI to hook things up.
 If
 you want it to happen on application startup, Angular provides a method for doing this:

 ```TS